SilbigerLab/Protocols/Probe_and_Logger_Protocols/Orion_Multiparameter_Sensor/Orion_Calibration_SOP.md

 1. Calibrating pH
     1. pH should be calibrated <24 hours before use.
     1. Fill a small clean beaker with DI water, and pour the three calibration solutions (pH of 4, 7, and 10) into three clean beakers, and place near your work station.
+    1. Plug in the pH probe (spring loaded).
+If you are only using the pH probe for measurements, only plug in the spring loaded end of the
     1. Turn on the meter and wait for the measurement screen to appear.
         1. Make sure the current measurement is for pH.
 If not, Either change the Channel (press F3 to swap between probe inputs) or Mode (pressing the Mode button on the meter to swap between measurements using the current Channel's probe) until the instrument is reading pH.
     1. Press F1 to select "cal" and go into Calibration settings.
 You should see a prompt screen for the meter to read the first calibration solution.